danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part2.md

 * For someone who is entitled to GIS, delaying is likely to be sub-optimal.
 * In all cases, delaying results in missing out on significant pension income that could have been useful in the early retirement years.

 There's still significant work required to transform it into a fully-fledged product.
 For example it could be more illustrative to have the Statistics Canada life expectancy layered on the chart.
 The lines should also "bend" at age 75 to account for an [increased amount](https://www.canada.ca/en/services/benefits/publicpensions/cpp/old-age-security/benefit-amount.html#h2.2) as per government policy since 2022.
+It might also be better to round all the numbers to the nearest 100 and clarify that all numbers are approximations.

 There's also the work of selecting a suitable JavaScript framework to replace the increasingly complex imperative DOM manipulation, implementing automated unit and system tests, and extracting hard-coded numbers into meaningfully named constants.
 Additionally, a strategy will be required for updating figures based on government data, which is published quarterly or annually for inflation adjustments, and to set up a CI/CD pipeline along with automated tooling for code style and formatting.